libamtrack/library/wrapper/R/README.txt

 SWIGEXE=swig
 GSLINCLUDE="/usr/include"
 RINCLUDE="/usr/share/R/include/"
+RLIB="/usr/lib/R/lib"
 GSLLIB="/usr/lib"
 GSLDLLA="/usr/lib/libgsl.so"
 GSLDLLB="/usr/lib/libgslcblas.so"
 GCCEXE=gcc

-Here if you have everything properly installed you will need only to adjust R include path (you can locate them by trying to find R.h file using comand locate R.h) and gsl libraries (locate libgsl.so).
+Here if you have everything properly installed you will need only to adjust R include and library paths (you can locate them by trying to find R.h and libR.so / R.dll file using comand locate) and gsl libraries.

 Start your favorite console,  go to the directory containing compile.sh file (using cd command) and run it (typing ./compile.sh).